nothke/more-or-less-entirely-seedless-watermelon/README.md

 # more-or-less-entirely-seedless-watermelon
 More or less entirely descriptionless

-More or Less Entirely Seedless Melon was created by cats gathered at Scrambleshake17 summit that happened right aftre Screenshake17.
+More or Less Entirely Seedless Melon was created by cats gathered at Scrambleshake17 summit that happened right after Screenshake17.

 More or Less Seedless: